0% Balance Transfer credit card

 • Whatever credit amount you request will not affect your credit score or our decision.

-• Balance transfers – 3% (minimum charge of £5)
+Balance transfers 3% balance transfer fee (minimum charge of £5)

-• Late or missed payments – £10 per payment missed
+Late or missed payments £10 per payment missed

-• Uncleared Direct Debit or cheque payment – £10 each time.
+Uncleared Direct Debit or cheque payment £10 each time

-2.75% of the transaction amount is charged when you use your credit card to make a purchase in a foreign currency or make a cash withdrawal in a foreign currency outside the UK.
+Using your card abroad 2.75% of the transaction amount (currency conversion fee) when you make a purchase in a foreign currency or make a cash withdrawal in a foreign currency outside the UK.
+We use Visa Scheme Exchange Rate

 More about travel charges